Don Mills: Recreation

 Don Mills branch of the Toronto Public Library is located in the neighbourhood.

 Don Mills is home to a number of municipal parks including Bond Park, which has sports fields and an arena, Chipping Park, and Moccasin Trail Park.
 The latter two parks are situated near the Don Valley, which forms a part of the Toronto ravine system.
 Municipal parks in the neighbourhood are managed by the Toronto Parks, Forestry and Recreation Division.
 The neighbourhood is also home to the Don Mills branch of the Toronto Public Library.

 Several retail outlets, and shopping malls are also located in Don Mills.
 Shops at Don Mills is a lifestyle center-styled shopping centre located at the southwest corner of Lawrence Avenue and Don Mills Road, on the site of the former Don Mills Centre.

 Transportation

 Several major roadways are situated in Don Mills, including Lawrence Avenue, and York Mills Road, which serves as the neighbourhood's northern boundary.
 To the east, the neighbourhood is bounded by the Don Valley Parkway, a major municipal controlled access highway.
 Eglinton Avenue is a major roadway situated south of Don Mills.

 Public transportation in Don Mills is provided by the Toronto Transit Commission (TTC).
 The TTC operates several bus routes in the neighbourhood.
-The TTC plans for light rail service in the neighbourhood by 2024, with the opening of Line 5 Eglinton, a light rail line to be operated as a part of the Toronto subway system.
-Stations for the new line would be located along Eglinton Avenue, with Aga Khan Park & Museum and Science Centre station situated just south of Don Mills.
-The neighbourhood serves as a transition point for Line 5 Eglinton, with the line operating as a surface level route for every stop east of Science Centre station.
+Line 5 Eglinton, a light rail line operated as a part of the Toronto subway system, opened in 2026.
+Stations for the line are located along Eglinton Avenue, with Aga Khan Park & Museum and Don Valley stations situated just south of Don Mills.
+The neighbourhood serves as a transition point for Line 5 Eglinton, with the line operating as a surface level route for every stop east of Don Valley station.